Paul Krugman: Foreign policy

+In 2012, Krugman praised Peter Beinart’s The Crisis of Zionism as a "brave book," criticizing the policies of Benjamin Netanyahu’s government.
+In 2024, amidst the Gaza war, Krugman wrote that Netanyahu’s government was "killing huge numbers of civilians" but expressed skepticism at President Joe Biden’s ability to stop the body count, but did not elaborate, having said in 2012 that "like many liberal American Jews — and most American Jews are still liberal — I basically avoid thinking about where Israel is going."

 Views on technology

 In 1998 during the dot-com bubble, Krugman wrote a commentary for Red Herring that urged skepticism of optimistic predictions for technology-driven progress.
 He followed it with several pessimistic predictions of his own, including that "[b]y 2005 or so, it will become clear that the Internet's impact on the economy has been no greater than the fax machine's" and that the number of jobs for IT specialists would decelerate and turn down.
 In a 2013 interview, Krugman stated that the predictions were meant to be "fun and provocative, not to engage in careful forecasting".

 Krugman is a vocal critic of Bitcoin, arguing against its economic soundness since 2011.
-In 2017, he predicted that Bitcoin is a more obvious bubble than housing, and stated that "[t]here's been no demonstration yet that it actually is helpful in conducting economic transactions".
+In 2017, he predicted that Bitcoin is a more obvious bubble than housing and stated that "[t]here's been no demonstration yet that it actually is helpful in conducting economic transactions".

+In December 2022 Krugman predicted that, because of generative AI such as ChatGPT, "quite a few knowledge jobs may be eminently replaceable".
+He suggested that such technology would likely prove beneficial "in the long run", but that "in the long run, we are all dead, and even before that, some of us may find ourselves either unemployed or earning far less than we expected".